What's in a name?

 Ch ar l ie

-If asked, many early years and special school teachers would probably say that one of the first things children should learn is to recognise and later write their name.
-One single word, yet many children seem to find this difficult, and it can take a surprisingly long time to achieve.
+If asked, many early years and special school teachers would probably say that one of the first things children should learn is to recognise, and later write, their name.
+One single word, yet many children seem to find this difficult and it can take a surprisingly long time to achieve.

-The main reason for this is down to timing.
-The child is at the beginning of reading instruction, but many names require knowledge of the alphabetic code that is usually taught later in a phonics programme.
+The main reason for this difficulty is down to timing.
+The child is at the beginning of reading instruction, but many names require knowledge of the Alphabetic Code that is usually taught later in a phonics programme.
 If your name is Dan, Mim or Meg, you’re at an advantage in the name game.
 Your name is decodable in those early stages, so your task will be relatively easy.
 If you are called Jordan, Khadijah or Kayleigh, you won’t study the sounds in your name for quite a while and you won’t yet work on words of more than one syllable – but you are still expected to recall your name.
 It’s quite a challenge and something of a leap of faith for the child unless they are heavily supported.

 Another reason names are difficult is that many of the names we are familiar with today are names from other languages.
 Irish names are in Gaelic which has its own set of sounds and sound spellings which (unless you are a Gaelic speaker) will not be familiar to you.
 I have a friend called Ciara which is pronounced ‘Keera’.
 To make things even more interesting (or should that be complicated) names are often anglicised.
 This has happened to Ciara which is also spelled Kira or Kiera.
 French names present a similar challenge, often ending in ‘tte’ such as Charlotte and Colette.

 Names of Middle Eastern and Asian derivation are even more interesting because the symbols used in those language are completely different from those of English.
 This means that names are transliterated (phonetically) into English characters.
-It is a feature of the English alphabetic code that some speech sounds can be represented in more than one way, by more than one sound spelling.
+It is a feature of the English Alphabetic Code that some speech sounds can be represented in more than one way, by more than one sound spelling.
 So, when people transliterate a name, they have a whole bunch of sound spellings to choose from… and we are a creative bunch.
 The result is that we can have multiple spellings for the same name.
 For example, the hugely popular name مُحَمَّد is written as Muhammed, Muhammad, Mohammed, Mohamed, Mohamad and in other ways.

 And there’s more… some languages have sounds that don’t appear in English.
 The name Ahmed should be pronounced A /ckh/ med rather than /Ar/ med.
 The /ckh/ sound is not in an English speaker’s speech repertoire and many people struggle to say this sound accurately when they learn Arabic or Hebrew.